George0417/newbie-on-machine-learning/clean the text.md

            [Ive,been,searching,for,the,right,words]               [Ive,searching,right,words]

 ```
-# Stem (faster as it chops off the end of word using heuristics)
+# 4.Stem (faster as it chops off the end of word using heuristics)
 ### crudely choppingoff the end of the word to leave only the  base

 ```